I wanted to write a post about my Great-Grandfather, Lewis Milton.

 Trading in Cameroon

 Lewis is shown above, with Ivory he would have traded, and overseeing workers sorting nuts – presumably Cashew Nuts?
-Lewis traded empire goods for local products such as Ivory, coco, nuts and other local products.
+Lewis traded European and Empire goods for local products such as Ivory, coco, palm kernels, nuts and other local products.
 R. & W. King would ship goods to him which he would convert into African goods and ship back to Bristol.

 Obviously Ivory is now considered a controversial trade, which has led to the steep decline in elephant populations in Africa, and is now banned.
 At the time ivory was an important and valuable commodity before modern materials such as plastics were available.